 Line 2a.
 NONTAXABLE INTEREST: Enter interest on U.S. bonds, U.S. Treasury notes or other obligations of the U.S. government which, by law, are exempt from state taxes, but taxable by the federal government.
-Include interest from bonds issued by the State of Maine or Maine municipalities and interest from bonds issued by an airport authority chartered in accordance with Maine Title 6, Chapter 10, if taxed on the federal return.
-Enter on this line interest income and capital gains from the sale of bonds issued by the Maine Waste Management Agency to the extent included in federal taxable income.
+Include interest from bonds issued by the State of Maine or Maine municipalities: interest from bonds issued by an airport authority chartered in accordance with Maine Title 6, Chapter 10; and interest income and capital gains from the sale of bonds issued by the Maine Waste Management Agency to the extent included in federal taxable income.
 The amount entered on this line must be reduced by the amount of expenses attributable to the nontaxable interest income and capital gains.